MCG-NJU/MMN/README.md

 ### Dependencies

-Our code is developed on the [third-party implementation of 2D-TAN](https://github.com/ChenJoya/2dtan), so we have similar dependencies with them, such as:
+Our code is developed on the [third-party implementation of 2D-TAN](https://github.com/ChenJoya/2dtan), so we have similar dependencies with it, such as:

 ```
 yacs h5py terminaltables tqdm pytorch transformers